Keynotes • March 23, 2018

 So Condorcet in 1794, and I wanted to read this to the man who just walked out – who was sick and had to go home.
 Condorcet in 1794, “A period must one day arrive when death will be nothing more than the effect either of extraordinary accidents or the slow and gradual decay of the vital powers, and that the duration of the interval between the birth of man and his decay will have itself no assignable limit.”

 In other words, we’ll be pretty much immortal.
 Like the elves of Lord of the Rings.
-Like the vampires of– We’re talking about vampires of [INAUDIBLE 00:41:13].
+Like the vampires of– We’re talking about vampires at lunch of Anne Rice.
 Of Wolverine, and he wasn’t immortal, apparently, we find out in Logan, but he lived a really fucking long life and he couldn’t kill himself.

 And it’s sort of like the dilemma of The Hulk.
 One of The Avengers movies talked about how he tried to kill himself, put a gun in his mouth and shot it, and The Hulk spit it out.
 The average guy would be like, “Dude, that’s awesome, man!
 Aren’t you super happy?”